rjenki/RJENKI_BIOS611Project/README.md

 nano .password
 ```
 Once in the file, write down your password.
 Because this is public data and analysis, the password used was "workspace".

-<br> Next, use Docker to build and run the associated image.
+Next, use Docker to build and run the associated image.
 ```bash
 docker build --build-arg linux_user_pwd=$(cat .password) -t rjenki .
 ```
 Please note: This docker image uses rocker/rstudio instead of rocker/verse because the device used to run it is an M3 mac.

 Finally, run the Docker image.